 Your new computer first startup experience shouldn’t be something you have to worry about much.
 Maybe the employee in the shop briefly explained to you what will happen if you come home with your new computer and you start it up for the very first time.
 Or maybe you bought it online in which case there was no employee to talk about your computer’s very first power-up activity.
 In either case, there’s not a lot that can go wrong, as long as you keep a few general guidelines in mind.

 You can’t really break anything, but on the other hand, the very first actions you perform during this initial power-up phase can have an undesirable effect on your computer experience throughout a longer period of time if you don’t know how to correct them later.
-If you want to find out more about that, then keep reading.
+So if you want to find out more about how to start up a new computer, keep reading.

 You may have noticed on other computers that you’ve previously worked on how you need to click a user account or enter a password to get started.